What is Uninsured/Underinsured Motorist Coverage?

-Why do you need Stacked Uninsured Motorist Coverage?
+Why do you need Stacked Uninsured Motorist Coverage at the same amount as your bodily injury liability coverage?

 Stacked uninsured motorist coverage for your vehicle in an amount equal to your bodily injury coverage is important.